Miguel Rojas Player Props: Dodgers vs. Diamondbacks

 - Rojas hit .236 with 19 doubles, two triples, six home runs and 27 walks.

-- Rojas got a hit in 57.9% of his 140 games last season, with more than one hit in 18.6% of those contests.

-- Including the 140 games he logged a plate appearance in last season, he hit a long ball in six of them (4.3%), going deep in 1.2% of his trips to home plate.
+- He took the pitcher deep in 4.3% of his games last season (140 in all), leaving the ballpark in 1.2% of his trips to the dish.

-- Rojas drove in a run in 21.4% of his 140 games last year, with two or more RBIs in 3.6% of those games (five).
+- Rojas picked up an RBI in 30 of 140 games last season, with multiple RBIs in five of them.
 He drove in three or more runs in one game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.